paulca/turing-form/README.md

 ## Try me!

 You’ll need Ruby and bundler installed.
+And redis on its default 6379 port.

 Clone the repo then run `bundle install`